vygr/ChrysaLisp/docs/ENVIRONMENT.md

 environment, the parent of that environment is the current environment present at invocation.

-The function environment is initially populated with the formal argument symbols, bound to the parameters that are passed to said function on invocation.
-So before your function body starts to run it will already be able to 'see' the formal arguments symbol bindings.
+This function environment is initially populated with the formal parameter symbols, bound to the arguments that are passed to said function on invocation.
+So before your function body starts to run it will already be able to 'see' the formal parameter symbol bindings.
 It is then free to add more and use the current bindings as it wishes.

-`(defq)` or `(bind)` functions will always bind symbols in the current environment. `(setq)` will search up the environment parentage to find a bound symbol to operate on.
+`(defq)` or `(bind)` functions will always bind symbols in the current environment. `(setq)` will search the environment parentage to find a bound symbol to operate on.

-`(def)` and `(set)` are given the environment explicitly, so can be used to manipulate bindings that are not within the current functions environment etc.
+`(def)` and `(set)` are given the environment explicitly, so can be used to manipulate bindings that are not within the current functions environment.

-`(get)` and `(undef)` are given the environment optionally, so can be used to manipulate bindings that are not within the current functions environment etc.
+`(get)` and `(undef)` are given the environment optionally, so can be used to manipulate bindings that are not within the current functions environment.

 ### Properties